kristopherjohnson/suwaneeforth/README.md

 ## Random Disorganized Thoughts from Kris

+> FORTH is one of those alien languages which most working programmers regard in the same
+    way as Haskell, LISP, and so on.
+Something so strange that they'd rather any thoughts of it just go away so they can get on with writing this paying code.
+But that's wrong and if you care at all about programming then you should at least understand all these languages, even if you will never use them.

+That's the first paragraph of `jonesforth.S`, and I heartily agree with it.

 Implementing a low-level language in a high-level language is a strange thing to do.
 It's not a very productive use of time, but it can be interesting and educational.